 It's a question bakers hear a lot, and it's completely understandable - I wondered the same while shopping around for my wedding cake in my pre-homebaking days.
 The simplest answer is just that custom and wedding cakes take significantly more resource than other bakes.

-There's quite a long process for any bake, especially when you're a small batch baker - and that'll be most small, independent bakeries or other homebakers like me.
-Personally baking everything to order means that most elements of every bake will be made from scratch, usually a couple of days before your order is due.
+There's quite a long process for any bake, especially when you're a small batch baker - and that'll be most small, independent bakeries and other homebakers like me.
+Personally designing and baking everything to order means that most elements of each bake will be made from scratch, usually a couple of days before your order is due.
 For me, that means sourcing the ingredients, cake boards + boxes; baking, cooling and levelling your cake; cooking the filling, mixing and flavouring the buttercreams, then assembling and decorating your beautiful bake the night before you collect it.
-I'll also consult with you before personally designing your special cake from the inside out.
-There'll be a greater complexity to your custom cake - different flavour combinations, a variety of colours, handmade decorations, stacked tiers and so on - that bring with them additional cost in time, skills, overheads and ingredients.
+I'll also have consulted with you in the previous days and weeks before designing your special cake from the inside out.
+There'll be a greater complexity to your custom cake - perhaps a variety of colours, handmade decorations, stacked tiers and so on - that bring with them additional cost in time, skills, overheads and ingredients.

 I'll never try to earn more than a fair price for my bakes; I calculate what it costs me to make everything, factor in the electricity, gas, time and the skills I use, and end up adding a very skinny margin because of my desire to provide gorgeous tasty things that don't break the bank.
 It's why I'll be clear about pricing from the outset - I want to design and make you something special and delicious that you can actually afford to buy.
 I've learned the hard way how it unpleasant it can be if we're not on the same page on price, not least since I'm unwilling to compromise on using high quality ingredients or being paid for my time and efforts.
 When I do bake for free, it's always for charity.
 Or for my kids.
 If they're extra lucky.